L-Tek/DAPLINK/docs/cmsis-dap.md

-First connect your CMSIS-DAP to MCB1700 over JTAG itnerface.
+First connect your CMSIS-DAP to MCB1700 over JTAG interface.
 CMSIS-DAP interface is